sandylaker/sandylaker.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: On-going projects.
+description: Research or thesis supervision.
 nav: true
 ---

-If you are interested in a guided research or master thesis in **Self-supervised Learning** or **explainable AI**, please feel free to contact me.
+If you are interested in a guided research or master thesis about **Self-supervised Learning** or **explainable AI**, please feel free to contact me.